Rwanda national cricket team: 2015-2020

 In 2016, captain Eric Dusingizimana set a world record for the longest individual net session in an attempt to raise funds for the construction of a new cricket stadium.

 In 2017, they became an associate member of the ICC.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Rwanda and other ICC members since 1 January 2019 have been full T20Is.
+Therefore, all Twenty20 matches played between Rwanda and other ICC members since 1 January 2019 have the T20I status.

 In March 2018 the Rwanda Cricket Association named former Kenyan international Martin Suji as head coach on an initial four-month contract, encompassing the 2018–19 ICC World Twenty20 Africa Qualifier Eastern Subregion tournament.